folio-org/folio-org.github.io/guidelines/github-action-ci.md

 ## Final Steps

-Once the set-up and configuration is done, the wokflow can be merged with the default branch and tested.
+Once the set-up and configuration is done, the workflow can be merged with the default branch and tested.

 ### Note

 Some repositories have the Jenkins CI pipeline set as a required status check for pr_merges.
-That needs to be removed to configure the Github Workflow sucessfully.
+That needs to be removed to configure the Github Workflow successfully.

 <div class="folio-spacer-content"></div>